That’s “Happy New Year” in Vietnamese. (as seen in Little Saigon – Westminster, CA)

 Only 10:30 a.m. and traffic was backed up on Brookhurst and the parking lot was swarming with erratic drivers looking for a spot.
 I parked way in the back.

-Flowers are an important part of decorating a home for Chinese New Year.
-Plum blossom and water narcissus are the two flowers most associated with the New Year.
+Flowers are an important part of decorating a home for Tết, the Vietnamese celebration for the Lunar New Year.
+The climate dictates the types of flowers available, in Southern California plum blossom branches and water narcissus are the two flowers most associated with the New Year.

 In the midst of the crush of shoppers and staccato sounds of a foreign language, were two monks walking, eyes cast downward, moving silently amongst the crowd carrying a bamboo container tucked under their robes, discreetly revealed only when a passer-by offers a few dollars.

-Piled high were colorful containers of candies and nuts that are given as gifts also.
+Stores are piled high with colorful containers of candies and nuts that are also given as gifts.

-Monique purchased some traditional Vietnamese desserts, made from rice and similar to what we know as tapioca or rice pudding, and bought plum blossoms for her home from a familiar vendor with a better price than the ones we priced earlier.
+Monique purchased some traditional Vietnamese desserts, made from glutinous rice, similar to what we know as tapioca or rice pudding.
+On our way back to the car, she bought a plum blossom branch to decorate her home.

-More commotion erupted when the police and zoning people arrived and vendors were told that they couldn’t be spilling over into the fire lane and some were sent packing because they had no sellers license.
+As we were leaving, a commotion erupted when the police and zoning people arrived.
+Vendors were told that they couldn’t have their stands spilling over into the fire lane and a few were sent packing because they had no seller’s license.